khiasu/CODEWHISPER/README.md

-# Code Whisper ✨
+# Code Whisper

-A **premium AI-powered code explanation tool** with a beautiful, modern frontend and robust Flask backend.
-Code Whisper provides personality-based code explanations using CodeLLaMA via Ollama, featuring world-class animations and user experience.
+A premium AI-powered code explanation tool with a modern frontend and robust Flask backend.
+Code Whisper provides personality-based code explanations using local LLMs via Ollama, with smooth animations and a great user experience.

 ## 🎉 Features